 Jazz Jams continuing First & Third Fridays from 5-7 pm at Phoenix Landing!

-JazzBoston President Ken Field will lead the jam on Friday, February 7, and internationally acclaimed saxophonist/composer (and JazzBoston Board member) Noah Preminger will lead the jam on February 21st.
+JazzBoston President Ken Field will lead the jam on Friday, March 7, and internationally acclaimed saxophonist/composer (and JazzBoston Board member) Noah Preminger will lead the jam on March 21st.
 Join us and thank The Phoenix Landing for hosting us by purchasing food and/or drink!

 JazzBoston Hot Club Listening Sessions free & online!